iamwilhelm/caa/_posts/2014-08-28-session-11-garbage-collector-for-real-time-systems.markdown

 When looking up quadcopters run with Go, they run at 200Hz, with 5ms allocated for Go's garbage collection, which they can explicitly stop.

+Although this is an active field of research, we didn't seem to quite hit the nail on the head when describing the solution.

 ## Misc

 The rest of the time, we talked about generational garbage collection, and other